 - Removing moisture and water from food keeps it from spoiling and gives it a long-long shelf-life.
-Since freeze-dried food is not heated, it is considered a raw food that contains all the power of fresh food.
+Since freeze-dried food is not heated, it contains all the power of fresh food.

 - Freeze-dried fresh fruit and berries possess superior quality due to extremely low temperatures and bypassing the liquid phase.
 Freeze-drying preserves the original color, taste, and nutritional value of the fresh product.